google/flatbuffers/docs/source/Compiler.md

 -   `--gen-onefile` :  Generate single output file (useful for C#)

+-   `--gen-all`: Generate not just code for the current schema files, but for all files it includes as well.
+If the language uses a single file for output (by default the case for C++ and JS), all code will end up in this one file.

 -   `--raw-binary` : Allow binaries without a file_indentifier to be read.
     This may crash flatc given a mismatched schema.